-While conceptually layout constraints restrict the applicability of annotated productions, we can still defer the validation of layout constraints to disambiguation time.
+While conceptually layout constraints restrict the applicability of annotated productions, we can nevertheless defer the validation of layout constraints to disambiguation time.
 Accordingly, we first parse the input ignoring layout constraints and produce all possible trees.
-However, to enable later checking of token positions, during parsing we store line and column offsets in the leaves of parse trees.
+However, to enable later checking of token positions, during parsing we store line and column offsets in parse trees.